-RP Cleaning and Disinfecting (See Appendix B for more information)
+RP Cleaning and Disinfecting

-The Employer shall provide each respirator user with a respirator that is clean, sanitary, and in good working order.
-The Employer shall ensure that respirators are cleaned and disinfected using the Standard Operating Procedure SOP: Cleaning and Disinfecting.
+The employer shall provide each respirator user with a respirator that is clean, sanitary, and in good working order.
+The employer shall ensure that respirators are cleaned and disinfected using the Standard Operating Procedure SOP: Cleaning and Disinfecting.